-One of the most-cited impetuses behind the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act or Act) efforts has been the need to curtail the systemic risk potentially posed by large, interconnected firms-both those traditionally subject to financial regulation, such as bank holding companies, as well as certain nonbank financial companies.
+ne of the most cited impetuses behind the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank" or the "Act") has been the need to curtail the systemic risk potentially posed by large, interconnected firms - both those traditionally subject to financial regulation, such as bank holding companies, as well as certain nonbank financial companies.
 These types of firms, due to their influence and impact on the nation's financial stability, may be considered "too big to fail."
-In response to these concerns, Title I of the Act, entitled the "Financial Stability Act of 2010," creates a framework to identify, monitor, and address potential risks to financial stability and to regulate complex companies engaged in activities and practices determined to pose systemic threats to the US economy.
-Nonbank financial companies deemed systemically significant may be brought under the regulatory oversight of the Federal Reserve Board (Federal Reserve), and, along with large bank holding companies already subject to Federal Reserve supervision under the Bank Holding Company Act of 1956, as amended (Bank Holding Company Act), be required to meet heightened prudential standards, refrain from engaging in certain financial activities, restrict their ability to merge with or acquire other entities, or even sell or transfer specific assets, all in order to prevent or remove "grave threat[s] to the financial stability of the United States."
+In response to these concerns, Title I of the Act, entitled the "Financial Stability Act of 2010," creates a framework to identify, monitor, and address potential risks to financial stability and to regulate complex companies engaged in activities and practices determined to pose systemic threats to the U.S. economy.
+Nonbank financial companies deemed systemically significant may be brought under the regulatory oversight of the Board of Governors of the Federal Reserve System ("Federal Reserve") and, along with large bank holding companies already subject to Federal Reserve supervision under the Bank Holding Company Act of 1956, as amended ("Bank Holding Company Act"), be required to meet heightened prudential standards, refrain from engaging in certain financial activities, restrict their merger or acquisition activities, or even sell or transfer specific assets, all in order to prevent or remove "grave threat[s] to the financial stability of the United States."